 In rare cases, the adrenal glands can become either overactive or underactive.
 The two main glucocorticoid-related disorders resulting from these are Cushing's syndrome and Addison's disease, respectively.

 Cushing's syndrome is due to overactive adrenal glands from excessive production of cortisol.
 The clinical findings include thinning and bruising of the skin, obesity, diabetes, psychiatric disturbances, high blood pressure, muscle weakness, osteoporosis, excessive facial hair and irregular periods in women.
 It can result in growth failure in children.
 Patients with cortisol excess also have impaired wound healing and an increased susceptibility to infection.

-Overproduction of androgens is also rare but may result in excessive hair growth and menstrual period disturbances.
+Overproduction of androgens is also very rare but may result in excessive hair growth and menstrual period disturbances.

 Tumours of the adrenal gland are mostly benign and do not result in over or underproduction of adrenal hormones.
 Most tumours are discovered incidentally when people undergo scans for various other reasons.
 Adrenal cancer is very rare.
 Adrenal tumours may require surgery if they are large or overproduce hormones.

 The treatment of each disorder varies according to the specific cause.
 Patients with any concerns about these conditions should seek advice from their doctor.